Workshops - UK

 Message: Queries, special requirements etc...

-Your place will be booked on receipt of your deposit or full payment.
+Your place will be booked on receipt of your payment.

 If you are paying a deposit you will be invoiced for the balance, which may be paid any time up to one month before the workshop.

-Click the button to receive an email explaining all payment options.
+Click the button to view all your payment options.

 terms & conditions